NASA Constellation Program

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

 To the Moon, Mars and Beyond

-Missions to the Moon will require the launch of two rockets; an Ares I to put the Orion crew capsule into low earth orbit and an Ares V to deliver the Lunar Surface Access Module (LSAM - the modern equivalent of the LEM lunar lander from Apollo days).
-Once in earth orbit the Orion capsule will dock with the LSAM before breaking out of earth orbit and heading for the moon.
+Missions to the Moon would require the launch of two rockets; an Ares I to put the Orion crew capsule into low earth orbit and an Ares V to deliver the Lunar Surface Access Module (LSAM – the modern equivalent of the LEM lunar lander from Apollo days).
+Once in earth orbit the Orion capsule would dock with the LSAM before breaking out of earth orbit and heading for the moon.

 Initial Ares test flights were scheduled for Spring 2009 with the first manned flight of Ares/Orion scheduled by 2014 and a flight to the moon planned by 2020.
 In the end, the first test flight took place on October 28, 2009.

 Budget constraints forced NASA to extend some of the schedules and first low-orbit tests were pushed back from 2012 to 2014 and first manned flight to March 2015.
 However, this all came to nothing as the Obama administration threatened to pull the plug on the entire programme and ultimately cancelled Ares completely in 2011.

 The Orion crew capsule design was modified to work with a new rocket system called the Space Launch System (SLS).